cornelGrg/CatDispenser/README.md

   - Enter the desired portion size (in grams).
   - Example: Enter `30` for 30g.
 - **Select Time Slots**:
-  - Choose multiple time slots for food dispensing.
+  - Choose multiple time slots for food dispensing (up to 7).
   - Example: `08:00` and `18:00` for twice daily.
 - **Save Settings**:
-  - Click `Save` to store settings.
+  - Click `Save Settings` to store settings.

 ### 3. Monitor and Control
 - **Dispenser Status**:
   - View current weight and portion scales.
-  - Example: `377.4g` available, `0.0g` dispensed.
+  - Example: `377.4g` available, `0.0g` of food currently in the bowl.
 - **Manual Dispense**:
   - Click `Dispense Now!` to release food immediately.

 ### 4. Refill Notification
 - If food is low, an alert appears on the web interface.
-- A Telegram notification is sent.
+- A Telegram notification is sent thanks to the CallMeBotAPI, [get your CallMeBot API key for telegram groups](https://www.callmebot.com/blog/telegram-group-messages-api-easy/) (can be setup for groups or single users).
 - Example: `Dispenser scale: 21.4g, Portion scale: 30.3g` → Prompt to refill.

 ### 5. Troubleshooting